-Every man was a threat, every car a danger.
+“Every man was a threat, every car a danger.”

-There are two consequences to this.
-On the one hand, male desire is painted as a clichéd, childish toy: men invariably want attractive, selfless, docile young women, and are prepared to leave or switch wives to get what they want.
+Firstly, we get the impression that male desire is a clichéd, childish toy.
+Men need attractive, selfless, docile young women.
+They’ll happily leave or switch wives to get what they want.
 Secondly, women can’t escape from this ideal.

-When all the women are programmed to do is shop and clean, they have nothing to stress about.
+When all the women exist to shop and clean, they have nothing to stress about.
 At the end of the novel, Joanna confides:

-‘Housework’s enough for me.
+“Housework’s enough for me.
 I used to feel I had to have other interests, but I’m more at ease with myself now.
 I’m much happier too, and so is my family.
-That’s what counts, isn’t it?’
+That’s what counts, isn’t it?”

 However, by creating a society that reserves true intimacy between men, it’s may even be the case that the Stepford husbands aren’t truly interested in women at all.

 Consumerism in The Stepford Wives